donatsabu6/my-new-project/README.md

 ## Summary

-The Digital Agronomist is an AI-powered assistant that helps farmers identify crop diseases n staple crops (bananas, maize, beans, soja) from smartphone photos and receive farming advice through a natural-language chatbot.
+The Digital Agronomist is an AI-powered assistant that helps farmers identify crop diseases in staple crops (cassava, bananas, maize, beans, soybean, peas) from smartphone photos, and receive farming advice through a natural-language chatbot.
 It combines image recognition and conversational AI to support better crop health management and decision-making.

 ## Background